-KATRINA CROSBY WRITES – The young girl sits on a chair with a small bird on her left shoulder while her eyes look straight on with a chilling stare.
+KATRINA CROSBY WRITES – The young girl sits on a chair with a small bird on her left shoulder, her eyes staring straight ahead.
 A second chair is left empty beside her, inviting onlookers to reflect on what the statue represents.

 This particular statue is located in Busan, South Korea, near the Japanese consulate, and commemorates comfort women, Koreans forced to service the sexual appetites of Japanese soldiers during World War II.
 It is a duplicate of the first such statue which went up in Seoul in 2011 near the Japanese Embassy.